RUSSIA: Protestants targeted in Nizhny Novgorod

 The campaign in Nizhny Novgorod Region appears to be driven by the FSB security service.
 According to FSB documents seen by Forum 18 or cited in the Russian media, the FSB alerted the police immigration control department and local Justice Ministry branch to various alleged violations.
 Those agencies then initiated prosecutions.
 Court verdicts usually refer to (but do not quote) FSB information as evidence of a defendant's guilt.

 Forum 18 wrote to the Nizhny Novgorod FSB on 21 June, asking why it is targeting Protestants and in what way they can be considered a security risk, but had received no reply by the end of the working day on 25 June.

-"I understand that behind the whole persecution of Protestants is someone from the leadership of law enforcement agencies.
+"I understand that behind the whole persecution of Protestants is someone from the leadership of state agencies.
 Who?
 It is difficult to answer this question unambiguously," lawyer Vasily Nichik remarked to Forum 18 on 19 June.
 "If a highly intolerant person enters the power structure, then he sees enemies in everyone and begins to construct schemes to restrict freedoms and persecute [people] for dissent.
-Such a type has probably ended up in the leadership of law enforcement agencies in the Nizhny Novgorod Region."
+Such a type has probably ended up in the leadership of state agencies in the Nizhny Novgorod Region."